Hamzashuaibu/Hamzashuaibu/README.md

 - 👋 Hi, I’m Hamza shuaibu
-- 👀 I’m interested in Cyber security, networking and fullstack web developmet
+- 👀 I’m interested in Cyber security, networking and web3 security
-- 🌱 I’m currently learning networking/python
+- 🌱 I’m currently learning web3 security
 - 💞️ I’m looking to collaborate on ay project
-- 📫 How to reach me hamzashuaibu1234@gmail.com
+- 📫 How to reach me hamzaonchain@gmail.com

 <!---
 Hamzashuaibu/Hamzashuaibu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.